Ellison C. Travis

-Alan A. Stevens is the Chief of the Criminal Division.
-In that role, Mr. Stevens supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud, cybercrime, public corruption, child exploitation, and narcotics and firearms offenses.
+Jamie A. Flowers Jr. was appointed as Chief of the Criminal Division in January 2022.
+As Criminal Chief, Mr. Flowers supervises all investigations and prosecutions by the U.S. Attorney’s Office (“USAO”) across a wide range of practice areas, which include fraud and financial crimes, cybercrime, public corruption, child exploitation, and narcotics and firearms offenses.
 Prior to his appointment as Chief, Mr. Flowers served as Deputy Chief for two years.

 Chief, Civil Division

-John J. Gaupp is the Chief of the Civil Division.
-In that role, Mr. Gaupp oversees all of the wide-ranging affirmative and defensive cases and matters within the Civil Division.
+Chase Zachary is the Chief of the Civil Division.
+In that role, Mr. Zachary oversees all of the wide-ranging affirmative and defensive cases and matters within the Civil Division.
 This includes cases involving affirmative civil enforcement, asset forfeiture, employment discrimination, common law tort defense, including medical malpractice, constitutional torts (Bivens cases), health care fraud, commercial litigation, including bankruptcy and lien ranking proceedings, the Administrative Procedures Act, National Flood Insurance Program litigation, and social security litigation.
-Mr. Gaupp also oversees all civil appeals and serves as the USAO’s Financial Litigation Unit attorney.
+Mr. Zachary also oversees all civil appeals and serves as the USAO’s Financial Litigation Unit attorney.